 How To Close Your Energy Efficient Shutters This Winter Season, San Jose, CA!12/29/2015Curtis Orton Every January, homeowners in San Jose are searching for things to do to maximize the energy efficiency of their homes.
 It’s not enough to have just any window treatments covering your windows.
 Maximizing energy efficiency starts with the right window treatments.
 The right shutters.
 Completely closed, these energy efficient shutters maintain the house at an agreeable temperature.
 Here’s how to close Polywood® plantation shutters to get the most energy efficiency this winter season, San Jose, CA!
-Ultimate Energy Efficiency Begins With The Right Indoor Shutters In San Jose Window treatments such as shades, curtains, and blinds are manufactured from elements that do not insulate well.
+Ultimate Energy Efficiency Starts With The Right Indoor Shutters In San Jose Window fashions such as shades, curtains, and blinds are manufactured from elements that do not insulate well.
 The materials are usually porous.
 And they leave an opening around the edge of the material that lets in chilly air during the winter months.
 Plantation shutters are the most energy efficient window treatment you can find in San Jose, CA. That’s because of the frame which seals every corner of the window and the quality material the shutter elements are crafted from.
 Polywood plantation shutters are fashioned with a frame which seals off the sides of the window.
 They’re made from a solid polymer, with exclusive weatherstripping.
 All this together means Polywood shutters minimize airflow by up to 30%.
-And insulate 70% better than a comparable solid wood shutter.
+And insulate 70% better than a similar solid wood shutter.
 This makes for the most energy efficient shutters.
 Steps To Closing Your Plantation Shutters To Maximize Energy Efficiency This Winter 1.
 Close The Panels: In case the shutter panels are wide open, gently swing them to cover the window pane.
 This makes for a second layer to the much colder temperatures of San Jose winters.
 2. Interlock The Weatherstripping As you’re shutting the shutters, don’t forget to interlock the weatherstripping.
 This is an exclusive element only available on Polywood shutters from Sunburst Shutters San Jose.
 The layer of weatherstripping covers the vertical sides of the panels where they touch in the middle of your window.
 Make sure the weatherstripping material interlocks so that no air or light can enter.
 3. Close The Louvers Most plantation shutters come with a front mount tilt rod.
 By pushing the tilt rod in and up, the shutter louvers tilt up.
 Once the louvers are adjusted all the way up, the window shutters are effectively shut.
 Now, the louvers block light and air, thanks to how the Polywood louvers are made.
 For plantation shutters with a rear mounted tilt rod, just push one of the louvers up and the rest of the louvers will follow.
-4. Push the tilt rod into the mousehole Once all the louvers are tilted upward, press the tilt rod into the mousehole in the shutter frame.
-This guarantees the louvers are closed to the max.
+4. Push the tilt rod into the mousehole Once all the louvers are tilted upward, press the top of the tilt rod into the mousehole in the shutter frame.
+It guarantees the louvers are closed to the max.
 Now the louvers are vertical, allowing for more light and temperature blocking.
-View this clip for a step-by-step of how to close your Polywood shutters for the most energy efficiency.
-Ask Your Local Expert About Energy Efficient Shutters In San Jose, CAHave any more questions on how to use your indoor shutters for maximum energy efficiency?
+View this design tip for a step-by-step of how to close your Polywood shutters for the most energy efficiency.
+Ask Your Local Expert About Energy Efficient Shutters In San Jose, CAHave more questions on how to use your indoor shutters for maximum energy efficiency?
 Want to buy energy efficient window shutters in San Jose, CA?
 Our specialists are ready to answer your questions and guide you through picking energy efficient shutters.
 Call us at 408-831-3373 or fill out the form below to schedule a free in-home design consultation today!